 The EIN, AFR, and the Service Categories are included to help donors identify organizations that meet their interests and performance standards.

-The EIN is issued by the Internal Revenue Service (IRS).
+The Employer Identification Number (EIN) is issued by the Internal Revenue Service (IRS).
 It can be used for obtaining additional information about an organization from the IRS (877-829-5500).
 Please note: Some organizations may be covered under an umbrella organization's tax exemption status and EIN or may not be required to have an EIN.

-The AFR represents the percentage of dollars spent on administering the charity.
+The Administrative and Fundraising Rate (AFR) represents the percentage of dollars spent on administering the charity.
 It is calculated as a percentage of the organization's total support and revenue.
-OPM, as well as the philanthropic community at large, remains concerned about excessive AFR levels.
-The philanthropic community generally considers an AFR in excess of 35% to be problematic.
-Potential CFC donors should carefully review the circumstances applicable to the potential charities of their choice to be certain they fully understand and accept the AFR situations for such charities before donating to them.
-Each situation is unique.
+Donors concerned about an excessive AFR should contact the organization and/or review its IRS Form 990, which is available to the public, for a complete explanation.
 Donors may contact the charity directly and/or industry oversight organizations in order to better understand the financial status, service delivery record, and governance policies of the charity before donating.
-A listing of oversight organizations is available at http://www.opm.gov/cfc/Donors/Giving.asp

 The Service Categories (Taxonomy Codes) categorize the types of services that most charitable organizations offer.
 Charities self-select up to three alpha-codes (shown below) for inclusion in the CFC charity list.
 Charities that did not select at least one category are assigned "Z" for the "Other" category.

 The 26 service categories are derived from the National Taxonomy of Exempt Entities (NTEE) classification system.
 This system, developed by the National Center for Charitable Statistics, is widely used in the nonprofit community.

 A - Arts, Culture, and Humanities

 E - Health Care